-The Board of Education for Nisga'a School District No. 92 is authorized under Section 102 of the School Act to provide housing for its employees and has established policy to this effect.
-The primary responsibility for management of District's Housing Procedures is with the Secretary Treasurer.
+The Board of Education for School District 92 Nisga'a is authorized under Section 102 of the School Act to provide housing for its employees and has established policy to this effect.
+The policy expresses that the primary responsibility for management of District's housing is with the Secretary Treasurer.